Tokyo Reports 20 New Coronavirus Cases

 - Русский

 Tokyo, Dec.
-11 (Jiji Press)--The Tokyo metropolitan government reported 20 new coronavirus infection cases in the Japanese capital Saturday, up by one from a week before.
+17 (Jiji Press)--Tokyo confirmed 20 new cases of novel coronavirus infection Friday, down by five from a week before, the metropolitan government said.

-The latest seven-day average of new cases in Tokyo stood at 18.4, up 25.2 pct from a week before.

-The number of severely ill COVID-19 patients under the metropolitan government's criteria was unchanged from Friday at three.
-No fatal case was reported.
+The seven-day average of new positive cases stood at 20.4, up 11.5 pct from a week before.
+The number of coronavirus patients with severe symptoms under the metropolitan government's criteria stood at three, unchanged from Thursday.

 END